techtraits/techtraits-blog/_posts/2013-02-17-Monitoring-python-servers-with-pyformance-and-graphite.markdown

 # Compiling and installing Pyformance

 Before we add metrics to our project we need to install the pyformance module.
 You can install the standard module from [pip](http://pypi.python.org/pypi/pip).
 However, I am going to be using [my fork](https://github.com/usmanismail/pyformance) of the project which adds support for connections to graphite.
-In order to compile and install pyformance,  clone the github repo at usmanismail/pyformance and run setup.py with the build and install commands as shown below.
+In order to compile and install pyformance,  clone the Github repo at usmanismail/pyformance and run setup.py with the build and install commands as shown below.

 {% codeblock Installing Pyformance lang:bash %}
 git clone git://github.com/usmanismail/pyformance.git